Imran4424/iOS-InterviewQuestions/Swift.md

 When you mark a closure parameter with the `@escaping` attribute, you are explicitly telling the compiler that the closure's execution might be deferred or stored for later use.

+#### How Escaping Closures Work

+The primary characteristic of an escaping closure is that it requires special memory management and might involve strong reference cycles if not handled carefully.